jbakse/cairn_blog/docs/_posts/2017-03-19-medium-to-blender.md

 	</figure>
 </div>

-## Modeling in Medium

 This is the fun part, sculpt some stuff.
 Here I'm sculpting the head of the owl-god which is controlled by the VR player in Cairn.
 The owl-god is an ancient shattered statue that is held together magically.
 This is a pretty good example of some of the benefits of sculpting with Medium.
-I sculpt the whole head using symmetry.
-Then switch to the 'cut' tool and begin breaking up the head by hand.
+I sculpt the half the head with mirroring turned on.
+Then use the 'cut' tool and begin breaking up the head by hand.
 Blender does have tools for shattering geometry, but doing it by hand gives me much finer control and makes it easier for me to go and do some custom carving on the inside of the head.
-The cut tool also separates the cut pieces onto different layers which will come in handy later.
+The cut tool also separates the cut pieces onto different layers which can come in handy later.

 ## Exporting your Model

-[clean up]
-Save your work and once it's saved, use the export tool.
-It will export a .obj into the Medium sculpts folder.
-Something like `Documents/Medium/sculpts/[user_name]/[save_name]`
+When you export from Medium, it will save an `.obj` file next to your saved sculpt.
+You can find all of your sculpts here: `Documents/Medium/sculpts/[user_name]/[save_name]`

 <div class="left-inline">
 	<div class="figures">